Louise Emerson Ronnebeck: Married life

 Arnold Rönnebeck and Louise Emerson met in 1925 when both were summer guests at Los Gallos, the Taos, New Mexico compound of Mabel Dodge Luhan.
 They were married on March 18, 1926 at the All Angels Episcopal Church in Manhattan.
 Mabel and Tony Luhan attended.
-Tony was dressed in formal Indian attire, i.e., ribbons braided into his waist length hair and he was wrapped in a formal blanket.
+Tony was dressed in formal Indian attire, i.e., ribbons braided into his waist-length hair, and he was wrapped in a formal blanket.
 Emerson had mixed emotions about Tony's attendance.
-Since Mabel and Tony were instrumental in Rönnebeck and Emerson's courtship she wanted them present on this special day.
+Since Mabel and Tony were instrumental in Rönnebeck and Emerson's courtship, she wanted them to be present on this special day.
 On the other hand, according to family lore, she did comment, "When everyone filed into the church, no one paid any attention to the bride because there was this American Indian sitting there with the ceremonial ribbons in his braids".

 Rönnebeck and Emerson subsequently set off on what they termed an "extended wedding trip" of the West that included stops in Omaha, Nebraska, Santa Fe, New Mexico, and Los Angeles, California.
 Arnold Rönnebeck executed commissions along the way.
-They finally settled in Denver, Colorado where Arnold became director of the Denver Art Museum.
+They finally settled in Denver, Colorado, where Arnold became director of the Denver Art Museum.
 The couple became founding members of the Denver Artists Guild, which held its inaugural exhibition in 1928.
 Louise Emerson continued to use her maiden name professionally until approximately 1931.
 After that time, she began to sign her paintings "Louise Emerson Ronnebeck" or "Louise Ronnebeck".

-The couple had two children, Arnold born in 1927 and Ursula born in 1929.
+The couple had two children, Arnold, born in 1927, and Ursula, born in 1929.
 Emerson frequently painted scenes from daily life, including her children, their friends, and even their teachers as models.
-She also responded to local events that illustrated the lives of regional women, including painting a courtroom scene of a seventeen year old who murdered her husband when he divorced her.
+She also responded to local events that illustrated the lives of regional women, including painting a courtroom scene of a seventeen-year-old who murdered her husband when he divorced her.
 The people vs. Mary Elizabeth Smith shows Emerson's ability to tell a story visually.